This page describes how to find the CMMC requirements, how to interpret them, and how to start preparing for an outside

 CMMC Plan of Action & Milestones POAM

-If unsure or your company isn’t doing it, make a note and start planning how you will meet the best practice.
+If unsure or your company isn’t doing a practice, make a plan (including timelines) for how you will meet the best practice.
 This is called a “Plan of Action & Milestones” (POA&M).

 If it is impossible to meet a best practice, don’t beat yourself up (for now).
 Just write a POA&M for that item which includes a description of your current status, a list of steps you will take to resolve it (such as “1.
 Identify solution that meets requirements”), and estimated timeline for each step.

 Gathering evidence for the CMMC

 For each “implemented” capability, take a note of where to find evidence that it is working.
 For example, you might put a link to your policy document for a capability.
 Or take a screenshot of your current firewall rules.
 If you’ve marked a capability as “N/A”, write a brief description of why it doesn’t apply to your environment.
 This evidence will be very important during the 3rd-party audit process.

 You need to evaluate each CMMC capability across your entire scope

 Let’s use Audit and Accountability “Review and manage audit logs” (C010) as an example.